 Force Protection receive a series of orders from the US DoD, totalling approximately $87 million for the delivery of 122 Cougar JERRV.
 There are a number of configurations of JERRV including a 4×4 and 6×6, subsequent orders number in the hundreds.
 With the earlier Buffalo, they revolutionise anti IED operations in Iraq.
 BAe RG31’s were also obtained by US forces.

 Tempest Mine Protected Vehicles (MPV) were deployed to Afghanistan in 2006 supporting a range of EOD related tasks.

 May, Canada announced the EROC ( Expedient Route-Opening Capability) programme, consisting of the Husky mine detector vehicle, and the Buffalo and Cougar mine-protected vehicles.
-For $29.6 million (Canadian) EROC consists of six Husky’s, five Cougars, five Buffalo’s and 2 years logistics support.
+For $29.6 million (Canadian) EROC consists of six Husky’s, five Cougars, five Buffalo’s and 2 years of logistics support.

-Initial trials were completed in Angola of the Niitek Visor ground penetrating radar fitted to the Mine Stalker remotely operated vehicle.
+Initial trials were completed in Angola of the Niitek Visor ground-penetrating radar fitted to the Mine Stalker remotely operated vehicle.
 The trials were funded by the US Department of Defense Humanitarian Demining Research & Development Program.

 July, the US 25th Infantry Division begins acceptance testing of the Honeywell T-Hawk micro UAV

 The US IVMMD gets a new lease of life and the Meerkat/Husky combination is replaced with a single Husky Mk2, the resultant system becomes known as Vehicle Mounted Mine detector (VMMD)